viblo/pymunk/docs/src/overview.rst

 * Tweak the ``Space.iterations`` property.
 * If possible let objects fall asleep with ``Space.sleep_time_threshold``.
-* Reduce usage of callback methods (like collision callbacks or custom update fuctions).
+* Reduce usage of callback methods (like collision callbacks or custom update functions).
 These are much slower than the default built in code.

 Note that many times the actual simulation is quick enough, but reading out the result after each step and manipulating the objects manually can have a